First Move Wins

 Mr. Lee stood to the side chatting with Driver for a little while, before pulling three black cases from underneath the counter.

-“We’re pleased to finally be doing business with the Curator.
+“We’re pleased to be doing business with the Curator.
 A household name by now, though not known for building teams.
 But as we know, the one who does not evolve is left behind while history is written.
 It’s exciting to be part of this new avenue for the young Curator.”
 He clicked open the locks on the biggest case of the three.
 “Made for the kid with the experience of a veteran, or so I’ve heard.
-The Remington MSR with 20 inch barrel, quick-detachable suppressor, 0.338 rubber bullets, and a PMII sight,” Mr. Lee presented.
+The Remington MSR with a twenty inch barrel, quick-detachable suppressor, 0.338 rubber bullets, and a PMII sight,” Mr. Lee presented.

 “Adjustable trigger unit, removable bolt heads, oh man, look at this beauty,” he rambled as he watched with greedy eyes how Mr. Lee expertly assembled the rifle.